 Red Campion Care

-Red campion varieties flourish in full to partial sun.
-When selecting placement locations, focus on an area with southern exposure where the plant can receive at least six hours of direct sunlight.
+Red campion flourishes in full to partial sunlight.
+When selecting its growing site, focus on an area with southern exposure where the plant can receive at least six hours of direct sunlight.
 If you only have a partial shade location, though, not to worry.
 The plant will still grow, though it might have diminished flowering.

 Temperature and Humidity

 Red campion does best in mild temperatures, and humidity isn't typically a factor for its growth.
 Frost will kill young plants, so it's important to be sure frost is out of the forecast before planting in the spring.
 Moreover, very hot temperatures can stress plants.
 In hot climates, it's often best to provide them with some afternoon shade and make sure the soil doesn't fully dry out.